RogerS49/GettingCleaningData/README.md

 The stages follow:-

 #### Load the data on to the system and read files into R
-+Load packages required
++ Load packages required
-+Create temporary Directory and File for ext ".zip +Download the zip file to temporary directory
++ Create temporary Directory and File for ext ".zip
++ Download the zip file to temporary directory
-+Read the zip file and create a list of the files names to extract +unzip the files from the list
++ Read the zip file and create a list of the files names to extract
++ unzip the files from the list
-+Read into R all files from the list
++ Read into R all files from the list
-+Close the connections (unlink)
++ Close the connections (unlink)

 #####Comment: This ensures the data is reproducible.
 When R is closed the
 temporary directory and file will be **removed** from the users